joakimbugge/typeorm-seeder/docs/getting-started/quick-start.md

 ## Decorate entity

 Decorate entity properties with `@Seed()`.
-Provide a callback function returning the value you'd like the property to have after the entity has been created.
+Provide a function returning the value you'd like the property to have after the entity has been created.

 ```typescript